Big Brother 10 (American season): Summary

 Following Brian's eviction, HouseGuests competed in the "Majority Rules" Head of Household competition.
-For this competition, the HouseGuests were asked a series of questions about which of two HouseGuests would adhere to certain situations.
-The object was not to base the answer on personal opinions, but how they thought the majority would answer.
-The minority of the voters were eliminated each round; if there was a tie, none of the HouseGuests would be eliminated.
+For this competition, the HouseGuests were asked a series of questions about which of two HouseGuests the majority would pick under certain circumstances.
+The object was to base the answer on how they thought the majority would answer.
+The minority of the voters got eliminated each round; if there was a tie, none of the HouseGuests were eliminated.
 Jessie was the winner.
-Jessie expressed interest in nominating Renny that week, however, the other members of the eight person alliance pressured him to nominate Dan and Steven due to their close friendship with Brian.
+Jessie expressed interest in nominating Renny that week; however, the other members of the eight-person alliance pressured him to nominate Dan and Steven due to their close friendship with Brian.
 On Day 10, HouseGuests competed in the "Stop Your Wining!" food competition.
-For this competition, HouseGuests split into two teams and were required to fill up wine bottles from wine that was pouring out from barrels suspended in the air; the team with the most wine in their bottles at the end would be the winners.
-The team of April, Jerry, Keesha, Libra, Memphis, and Renny were the losing team, thus were placed on the slop diet for the week.
-Later that day, Jessie chose to nominate Dan and Steven for eviction, with Steven being his main target.
+For this competition, HouseGuests split into two teams and filled wine bottles from wine that was pouring out from barrels suspended in the air; the team with the most wine in their bottles at the end would win.
+The team of April, Jerry, Keesha, Libra, Memphis, and Renny lost, thus being placed on the slop diet for the week.
+Later that day, Jessie nominated Dan and Steven for eviction, with Steven being his main target.
 Realizing that the alliance of eight would soon fall apart, Angie, Jessie, Memphis, and Michelle formed an alliance outside of the group.
-The other members of the alliance of eight began to fear that Keesha would use the Power of Veto to save Steven, due to their friendship; Keesha later told Steven that she would use the Power of Veto to remove him from the block.
+The other members of the alliance of eight began to fear that Keesha would use the Power of Veto to save Steven due to their friendship; Keesha told Steven that she would use the Power of Veto to remove him from the block.
 On Day 11, HouseGuests competed in the "License to Veto" Power of Veto competition.
-For this competition, HouseGuests were shown various license plates with portions of a phrase on them, and had to determine which three plates made up a specific Big Brother phrase.
-If a HouseGuests answered incorrectly, they were eliminated; the last remaining HouseGuest would be the winner.
+For this competition, HouseGuests were shown various license plates with portions of a phrase on them and had to determine which three plates made up a specific Big Brother phrase.
+If a HouseGuest answered incorrectly, they were eliminated; the last remaining HouseGuest would be the winner.
 Michelle was the winner of the Power of Veto.
-Following this, Steven attempted to convince Jessie and Michelle to use the Power of Veto and backdoor Libra that week, a plan which they initially were receptive to.
-On Day 13, however, Michelle chose not to use the Power of Veto on either nominee.
-On Day 16, Steven became the second HouseGuest to be evicted from the house in a unanimous vote of nine to zero.
+Following this, Steven attempted to convince Jessie and Michelle to use the Power of Veto and backdoor Libra that week, a plan to which they initially were receptive.
+On Day 13, however, Michelle chose not to use the Power of Veto.
+On Day 16, Steven became the second HouseGuest to be evicted from the house in a vote of nine to zero.